*Exberliner is not responsible for any mushroom-related deaths that occur as a result of this article.

 Mushrooms thrive on moisture – if it hasn’t rained for more than a week, there won’t be many out there.
-On the other hand, if they get too soaked, they’re susceptible to rot, through which even the most innocuous of edible specimens might still end up making you sick, so make sure to dry off any damp mushrooms you collect on rainy days.
+On the other hand, if they get too soaked, they’re susceptible to rot, which might result in even the most innocuous of edible specimens making you sick – so make sure to dry off any damp mushrooms you collect on rainy days.
 For similar reasons, the best collection vessel to take on your ‘shroom journey is a good old-fashioned basket, or any container that gives your bounty room to breathe.
 Use a plastic bag, and it’ll be full of slime by the time you get home.

 Making the cut